sathomas/jsDataV.is/src/text/ch2/01-selecting-content.md

 The visualization we've created engages users more effectively than a static chart.
 They can still see the overall picture, but the interaction controls let them focus on aspects of the data that are especially important or interesting to them.

 There is still a potential problem with this implementation.
-Two data sets (Europe and East Asia/Pacific) dominate the chart.
+Two data sets (Europe & East Asia/Pacific) dominate the chart.
 When users deselect those regions, the remaining data is confined to the very bottom of the chart, and much of the chart's area is wasted.
 You could address this by rescaling the chart every time you draw it.
-To do this, you would just call `plotObj.setupGrid()` before calling `plotObj.draw()`.
+To do this, you would call `plotObj.setupGrid()` before calling `plotObj.draw()`.
 On the other hand, users may find this constant rescaling disconcerting, because it changes the whole chart, not just the region they selected.
 In the next example, we'll address this type of problem by giving users total control over the scale of both axes.

 <script>
 ;(function(){